vglazer/USRA/interpolation/README.md

 The following
 [report](https://github.com/vglazer/USRA/blob/master/interpolation/reports/report.pdf) compares errors and convergence rates across a variety of monotonicity constraints from the literature, demonstrating that Huynh's perform the best.
-This work was performed under the supervision of [Christina C. Christara](http://www.cs.toronto.edu/~ccc/).
+This work was supervised by [Christina C. Christara](http://www.cs.toronto.edu/~ccc/).

 The monotone spline functions themselves are [here](https://github.com/vglazer/USRA/tree/master/interpolation/hermite).